 The first time I just accepted it.
 The second time, just two days later, the same exact thing happened.
 This was after the person taking the order on the phone repeated the order back to us, to ensure (so we thought) that the order was placed properly.

 So, how did Wes respond?
-Exactly what we expected he would do.
+Exactly with the customer service apology we expected from him.

 First, he apologized.
 He offered to replace the meal if we wanted to come back in, but we said that it would be too big of a hassle for us to go back and pick it up.
 He asked for our address.
 We assumed he might be sending us a gift card to make up for the two meals that were wrong.